publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schVII/ptA/m__us_usc_t50_s2753.md

                 Not later than 30 days after establishing a cost and schedule baseline under subparagraph (A), the Secretary shall submit the cost and schedule baseline to the congressional defense committees.

-        (3) __Defense environmental management projects__
+        (3) __Defense environmental cleanup projects__

             (A) __In general__

-            The Secretary shall establish a cost and schedule baseline under the project management protocols of the Department of Energy for each defense environmental management project that is—
+            The Secretary shall establish a cost and schedule baseline under the project management protocols of the Department of Energy for each defense environmental cleanup project that is—

                 (i) in excess of $50,000,000; and